Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Evaluation

-\textbf{Importance of Rubric Summarization.} Table~\ref{tab:cross_domain} demonstrates that learning the rubric on each dataset is important for improving the performance on USE.
+Table~\ref{tab:cross_domain} demonstrates that learning the rubric on each dataset is important for improving the performance on USE.
 In this experiment, we first use the rubric learned from Bing Copilot (Appendix~\ref{apx:use_prompt}) in the prompt for MWOZ, SGD and Redial, and evaluate USE performance.
-Then, we apply the rubrics learned from the target datasets and reevaluate USE performance to gauge how much the Bing Copilot rubrics fail to generalize across tasks.
-The weighted F1 score in column one shows that rubrics learned on domain-specific data produce an average gain of $13\%$.
-The numbers of the last two columns are defined by $\widetilde{\sat}_{(\cdot)}\setminus\widetilde{\sat}_{\text{Bing}}$ and $\widetilde{\dsat}_{(\cdot)}\setminus\widetilde{\dsat}_{\text{Bing}}$, which are the set difference between the rubric items in the target and source sets.
+Then, we apply the specialized rubrics learned from the target datasets and reevaluate USE performance to gauge how much the Bing Copilot rubrics fail to generalize across tasks.
+The weighted F1 scores in the first column show that rubrics learned on domain-specific data produce an average gain of $13\%$.
+The last two columns show the set difference between the rubric items in the target and source sets, i.e., $\widetilde{\sat}_{(\cdot)}\setminus\widetilde{\sat}_{\text{Copilot}}$ and $\widetilde{\dsat}_{(\cdot)}\setminus\widetilde{\dsat}_{\text{Copilot}}$.
 Values $\geq 0$ indicate that the Rubric Summarization process learns a different set of SAT/DSAT rubrics compared to that of Bing Copilot.
-This demonstrates that the handcrafted features used by several previous studies~\citep{paradise, rq_use, rq_use2} cannot be generalized to different types of conversational systems.
-However, manually designing rubrics (features) for different conversational systems is ineffective.
-With our LLM Rubric Summarization process, a targeted set of rubric items can be \textit{learned} for each task/domain thereby improving USE accuracy.
+This demonstrates that the handcrafted features used by several previous studies~\citep{paradise, rq_use, rq_use2} are unlikely to generalize across different types of conversational systems.
+At the same time, manually designing rubrics (features) for each different conversational systems is time consuming and likely to be ineffective.
+With our LLM Rubric Summarization process, a targeted set of rubric items can be \textit{learned} for each task/domain, thereby improving USE accuracy.